KempnerInstitute/nodelens/docs/source/user_guide/installation.rst

 ----------

 - See :doc:`quickstart` for basic usage
-- Check :doc:`/examples/index` for examples
+- Check the repository ``examples/`` folder for runnable examples
-- Read :doc:`/api/index` for API documentation
+- Read the top-level README for current API entry points